 CAPITAL STRUCTURE POLICIES : Debt, equity and options theory

-It seems like stating the obvious when we say that the status of the creditor differs radically from that of the shareholder.
-The shareholder stands to gain a potentially unlimited amount and his risk is limited to his investment, while the creditor, who can also lose his investment, can only expect a fixed return.
+The status of the creditor differs radically from that of the shareholder.
+The shareholder stands to gain a potentially unlimited amount and their risk is limited to their investment, while the creditor, who can also lose their investment, can only expect a fixed return.

 This asymmetry brings options to mind.
 This chapter showed that there is more than one similarity.

 The shareholders’ equity of a levered company can be seen as a call option granted by creditors to shareholders on the company’s operating assets.
 The strike price is the value of the debt and the maturity is the date on which the debt is payable.
 When the debt falls due, if the value of the operating assets is higher than the amount of the debt to be repaid, the shareholders exercise their call option on the operating assets and pay the creditors the amount of the debt outstanding.
 If, however, the value of the operating assets is lower than the amount of the debt to be repaid, the shareholders decline to pay off the debt and the creditors appropriate the operating assets.

 Similarly, we can show that lending to a company is a means of investing in its assets at no risk.
 The lender sells the shareholders a put option at a strike price that is equal to the debt to be repaid.

 Using this options-based approach, we can break down the value of equity into intrinsic value and time value.
 Intrinsic value is the difference between the present value of operating assets and the debt to be repaid upon maturity.
 Time value is the hope that when the debt matures, enterprise value will have risen to exceed the amount of the debt to be repaid.

 This leads to a better understanding of the impact of certain decisions on the financial situation of creditors and shareholders: